Choij12/todo-app/README.md

 2. In this phase, we’ll be adding an editor so that users can save their preferences for the application, allowing them to change some of the default behaviors

 3. We’ll be requiring that users be logged in, in order to see the to do items.
 Additionally, based on their user type, they will be allowed (or denied) to perform actions such as editing or deleting them.

+4. We’ll be requiring that users be logged in through a live authentication server, in order to see the to do items.
+Additionally, based on their user type, they will be allowed (or denied) to perform actions such as editing or deleting them.
+All To Do items will be stored in a database, accessed through a deployed API.

 ## Phase 1 Requirements
 - In Phase 1, we’re going to perform some refactoring of the To Do application as built by another team.
 This application mixes application state and user settings at the top level and passes things around.
 It was a good proof of concept, but we need to make this production ready.